 InfluxDB can be downloaded not only from the official website, but also from the package manager of the distribution (in this example we use a Debian system).
 It is advisable to check the package via GPG before installation, so (below) we import the keys of the InfluxDB package:

 [email protected]#~: curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add - [email protected]#~: source /etc/os-release [email protected]#~: echo "deb https://repos.influxdata.com/debian $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/influxdb.list

 Finally, we update and install InfluxDB:

 To start it, we use

-[email protected]#~: service start influxdb
+[email protected]#~: systemctl start influxdb

 To make sure that no one nefarious enters, we create the user “administrator”.
 InfluxDB uses a particular query language called “InfluxQL”, similar to SQL, which allows you to interact with the database.
 To create a new entry, we use the query

 [email protected]#~: influx Connected to http://localhost:8086 InfluxDB shell version: x.y.z > > CREATE USER admin WITH PASSWORD 'MYPASSISCOOL' WITH ALL PRIVILEGES